just-buildsystem/justbuild/share/man/just-lock-config.5.md

    evaluate to `true`, **`just-lock`**(1) will search for a configuration file in the same locations as **`just-mr`**(1) does when invoked with **`--norc`** in the root directory of the Git repository.

+### *`"archive"`*

+It defines an import operation of one or more dependencies from an archived Just project.

+The following fields are supported:

+ - *`"source"`* defines the current *source* type.
+This entry is mandatory.

+ - *`"repos"`* has as value a JSON list where each entry is a *repository import description*.
+This entry is mandatory.
+An empty list is treated as if the current *source* object is missing.

+ - *`"fetch"`* has a string value defining the URL of the archive.
+This entry is mandatory.

+ - *`"type"`* has a string value providing a supported archive type.
+This entry is mandatory.
+Available values are:

+    - `"tar"`: a tarball archive

+    - `"zip"`: a zip-like archive

+ - *`"content"`* has a string value providing the hash of the archive.
+This entry is optional.
+If provided, it has to be specified in hex encoding and it must be the Git blob identifier of the archive content.
+If not provided, it is computed based on the fetched archive.

+ - *`"subdir"`* has a string value providing the relative path to the sources root inside the archive.
+This entry is optional.
+If missing, the root directory of the unpacked archive is used.

+ - *`"sha256"`*
+ - *`"sha512"`* have string values providing respective checksums for the archive.
+These entries are optional.
+If provided, they have to be specified in hex encoding and they will be checked for the fetched archive.

+ - *`"mirrors"`* has as value a JSON list of strings defining alternative locations for the archive to be used if the given URL fails to provide it.
+   This entry is optional.

+ - *`"as_plain"`* has a boolean value.
+If the field evaluates to `true`, it informs **`just-lock`**(1) to consider the foreign repository configuration to be the canonical one for a single repository.
+This can be useful if the archived repository does not have a configuration file or should be imported as-is, without dependencies.
+This entry is optional.

+ - *`"config"`* has a string value defining the relative path of the foreign repository configuration file to be considered from the unpacked archive root.
+This entry is optional.
+If not provided and the `"as_plain"` field does not evaluate to `true`, **`just-lock`**(1) will search for a configuration file in the same locations as **`just-mr`**(1) does when invoked with **`--norc`** in the root directory of the unpacked archive.

 The just-lock configuration format
 ----------------------------------